But first: What causes shoulder blade stiffness?

 Then, commit to a daily or weekly (depending on your level of muscle tightness) stretching routine.
 "You can do the proper shoulder blade stretches for five to 10 minutes daily, or weekly, once you feel better," says Owens.
 When you're at work, he says that moving around during the day can help, too.
 "Change positions when you're at work.
 If you're working for eight hours, try a standing desk and walking around," he says.
 "It's important to not stay in one position for too long."

-According to Croce, stretching and massage therapy isn't all you should be doing for your shoulder blade health—you should prioritize mobility work, too.
+According to Croce, stretching and massage therapy aren't all you should be doing for your shoulder blade health—you should prioritize mobility work, too.
 "You want to keep these muscles mobile by keeping the tissues surrounding the shoulder blade moving, maintaining proper shoulder joint range of motion, and working on appropriate rhythmic control through the full range of shoulder blade motion," she says.
 A great tool for this is a resistance band, which you can use for various exercises that open up the shoulder area and all of the muscles surrounding it (plus, it's low impact).

 Try the at-home resistance band back workout below, courtesy of trainer Bec Donlan, to work all of your shoulder blade and postural muscles: